Romain7426/Mouton1/README.md

 First, that game is ***NOT*** maintained.
 Patches are welcome, but the program is not actively developed.
 The point of that GiHub repository is to show off the work that we did - and it's still not a bad piece of software.

 Regarding the future & TODOs, there are many things:
- - (i) Be able to walk a negative-curvature manifold (projective plan) would be great.
+ - (i) Being able to walk a negative-curvature manifold (projective plan) would be great.
  - (ii) Refactor the game engine which still a bunch functions bypassing each other, and breaking assertions and invariants.
 A lot of work here.
  - (iii) Make it compile and work on every arch & OS.
 A lot of uninteresting work here.
  - (iv) Refine the DSLs.